What is a research degree?

 How long does a Professional Doctorates take?

-These programmes are offered on a part time basis only and are usually completed in 6 years.
+These programmes are usually offered on a part time basis and are usually completed in 2-6 years with provision for 8 years.

 When can I apply?

-Professional doctorate programmes have a single entry each year.
+Professional doctorate programmes have a single entry each year, usually October.
 Please visit the course pages for additional information.

 A large proportion of UK Research Council funding for postgraduate research studentships (PGRs) is now awarded to institutions via Centres for Doctoral Training (CDTs) and Doctoral Training Partnerships (DTPs).
 These are flagship doctoral training programmes which combine cutting-edge doctoral study with a dynamic, innovative and interdisciplinary research culture that aims to develop future research leaders.
 Keele is involved in the following CDTs and DTPs.
 View our centres and partnerships here.